 Another trait of the Cane Corso is bossiness.
-Whether well socialized and trained or not, this breed will test you to see how far they can go.
-A firm hand plus a united family front (as far as the rules) are a good idea to let this dog know who is in charge.
+Whether well-socialized and trained or having had no training at all, this breed will test you to see how far they can go.
+A firm hand plus a united family front are a good idea to let this dog know who is in charge.
 It is also important to note that this dog does well with positive reinforcement.
 They react well to praise and treats when they know they have done well.
 Once trained, they will go out of their way for a friendly pat or smile from their owner.

 The Cane Corso can be a great family dog under the right circumstances.
 As mentioned, we do not recommend this type of canine for first-time owners.
 Having previous knowledge of large dogs that have a dominant nature is essential.
 If a firm hand is not taken, the Cane Corso can become very aggressive and will not do well with small children.

 On the other hand, training and socializing early, this breed can do very well with families.
 Good traits in a family Cane Corso are docility along with an affectionate nature.
 Be that as it may, this is still a large and very active dog that will require space to stretch their legs.
 Apartments are not recommended, as they do better in homes with large yards that are preferably fenced in.